20 Nights Itinerary Covering: Delhi - Jodhpur - Jaisalmer - Nimaj - Jaipur - Ranthambore - Amritsar - Kathmandu - Pokhara

 Return to the hotel and stay overnight.

 This is the last day of the tour.
 Enjoy delicious breakfast at the hotel.
-Take a transfer to the airport for your flight to Delhi.
-On reaching Delhi, enjoy shopping at the popular markets of Delhi.
+Take a transfer to the airport for your flight to onward destination.